pasientskyhosting/ps-otu-ldap/README.md

 ### Step 1 - Setup env

 AES only supports key sizes of 16, 24 or 32 bytes.
-The env `ENCRYPTION_KEY` must enfore these limitations.
+The env `API_ENCRYPTION_KEY` must enfore these limitations.

 ```
 // The key argument should be the AES key,